-'What you need to do is set up three or four supply chain configurations involving different combinations of standard processes, and hard-wire them into your business.
-Then, if a loyal customer suddenly has a disaster and wants you to turn inside-out to solve the problem, you've got the capability already embedded.
-You can then revert to the original, low-cost lean supply chain when the crisis subsides.'
+"What you need to do is set up three or four supply chain configurations involving different combinations of standard processes, and hard-wire them into your business.
+Then if a loyal customer suddenly has a disaster and wants you to turn inside-out to solve the problem, you've got the capability already embedded.
+You can then revert to the original, low cost lean supply chain when the crisis subsides."

-Gattorna sees supply chains as 'living systems', driven by human beings - customers, suppliers and third parties.
-The key to Dynamic Alignment is the process of successfully matching internal business subcultures and leadership styles with the specific ways in which customers like to buy products and services.

-'Once you understand the buying patterns for any product or service, then it's not difficult to reverse engineer the organizational design, processes, Key Performance Indicators (KPIs) and incentives, internal communications - all the things you need to use to shape the subcultures within your business that drive the different "conveyor belts" towards customers,' he explains.
+Gattorna sees supply chains as 'living systems', driven by human beings-customers, suppliers, and third parties.
+The key to Dynamic Alignment is the process successfully matching internal business subcultures and leadership styles with the specific ways customers like to buy products and services.
+"Once you understand the buying patterns for any product or service then it's not difficult to reverse engineer the organisational design, processes, KPIs and incen-tives, internal communications - all the things you need to use to shape the sub-cultures within your business that drive the different 'conveyor belts' towards customers," he explains.